 Is acai a protein?
 Fruit is an unlikely source of protein, but this berry may just make the perfect post-workout meal combination.
 Acai berries contain a generous amount of amino acids, which are the building blocks of protein.

 Acai berries are an ancient superfood used by the indigenous peoples of the Amazon Rainforest for hundreds of years.
-Studies show benefits of immune system boosting, cancer prevention, cellular health, heart health, and cognitive function have all been validated by modern science.
+Studies show the benefits of immune system boosting, cancer prevention, cellular health, heart health, and cognitive function have all been validated by modern science.

 Acai may even play a role in enhanced athletic performance.
 Oftentimes conventional wisdom of ancient people is ahead of modern science and thus has been the case for the acai berry.